theodoreOnzGit/theologyOnGit/criticisms_of_creationism/criticisms.typ

 your error bars?
 And what is the mathematical model used to come up with this timeframe?
 I need to see how you came up with those numbers.
-Probability in abiogensis is as much a big black box if you don't quantify how it happened.
+Probability in abiogenesis is as much a big black box if you don't quantify how it happened.
 Looks like I'll need to search more literature here.